MileHacker Logo

 Driving & Parking

-Driving yourself brings the most flexibility to explore the Carretera Austral at your own pace.
+Driving yourself brings the most the ability to explore freely the Carretera Austral at your own pace.
 You need a valid domestic driver's license.
-If your driver's license is not in Spanish, an International Driving Permit (IDP) comes highly recommended.
-You are required to also hold a credit card for rental deposits.
+If the person driving'a driving license is not in Spanish, an International Driving Permit (IDP) comes highly recommended.
+You are required to also possess a credit card for rental deposits.
 Road conditions feature a mix of paved and gravel (Ripio) sections.
-Gravel sections can be rough, washboarded, dusty in dry weather, and muddy/slippery in wet weather.
+Gravel sections can be rough, washboarded, dusty in dry weather, and muddy/slippery in damp weather.
 Expect slower travel times on these sections.
 Parking is generally straightforward and free in towns along the Carretera Austral.
 Finding parking is rarely an issue.

 Driving Laws & Road Hazards

-• Drive on the right side of the road; seatbelts are mandatory.
+• Keep to the right side of the road; seatbelts are mandatory.

 • Headlights must be on at all times when driving outside urban areas.